andresscode/smartcarshare-api/README.md

 addition, the `(dateTime)` types must be pass as Strings following this format `Y-m-d H:i:s`.
 Boolean values are numerical, `0` for `false` and `1` for `true`.

-###### Samples

-Please be aware that the samples provided in the documentation of every route could show how the request body must be send, the response body or, the format of the header.

 ## Users

 ### Register new user